strata/data/README.md

 # Data

-The purpose of this package is to help read data from APIs and other external sources.

-Features:
+A simple way to manage data retrieval from APIs and other sources.
+This package is built using Symfony components and can be used with any PHP application, Symfony, Laravel or plain PHP.

+You can:

-* Download data via HTTP APIs
+* Read data from REST and GraphQL APIs
+* Authenticate with APIs
+* Handle errors consistently
-* Throw exceptions on failed requests
+* Cache requests to increase performance
-* Supports REST and GraphQL
 * Decode data from a variety of formats (e.g. JSON, Markdown)
-* Automated debug information (logging and time profiling)
-* Cache requests to increase performance
+* Transform data (e.g. map a category name)
-* Tools to help detect whether data has changed since last request
+* Work out if data has changed since the last request
-* Transform data (e.g. convert source category to match local category name)

-Planned for the future:

-* Validate data items to see whether they contain required data properties
-* Efficient bulk API queries via concurrent requests
-* Download data via local, FTP, S3 filesystem (via Flysystem)
+See the [documentation](docs/README.md) for more.

+You can use this with the [frontend](https://github.com/strata/frontend) package to help you build a frontend website.

 ## Status
 Please note this software is in development, usage may change before the 1.0 release.

 ## Requirements

-* PHP 7.4+
+* PHP 8.1+
 * [Composer](https://getcomposer.org/)

 ## Installation